-- LUNAR-FLU We have added a self-amplifying mRNA approach for our LUNAR-FLU program as well.
-A clinical candidate based on our STARR[TM] platform is expected to be identified by the year end and a Clinical Trial Application is anticipated to be filed in 2023. - LUNAR-OTC/ARCT-810 Our rare disease program for ornithine transcarbamylase (OTC) deficiency is continuing to advance.
-With the improvement of the COVID-19 scenario, there was a significant uptick in recruitment and enrollment activity for the Phase 1b ascendingdose study of ARCT-810 in 12 adults with OTC deficiency.
-Dosing of the first cohort (0.2 mg/kg) has completed, and the Safety Review Committee has approved dose escalation for the second cohort.
-Screening for the second cohort has commenced, and sites have identified a sufficient number of subjects to potentially complete study enrollment in the second half of 2022.
-The study is expected to complete in the fourth quarter of this year.
-In addition, health authorities in the UK, Belgium and Spain have approved a randomized, double-blind, placebocontrolled, nested single and multiple ascending dose Phase 2 study of ARCT-810 in 24 adolescent and adult patients with OTC-deficiency.
-We anticipate dosing to commence in the second quarter of 2022 and to receive interim data in a subset of patients in the second half of 2022. - LUNAR-CF/ARCT-032 In our preclinical program for cystic fibrosis, which is being supported in part by the Cystic Fibrosis Foundation, nonclinical and preclinical studies have led to the identification of a Preclinical Candidate and nebulizer system that should allow this product to be advanced into clinical development.
-We expect to file an application for a first-in-human study for ARCT-032, our mRNA therapeutic candidate for CF, in the second half of 2022.
+- LUNAR-FLU.
+In early 2022 we added a self-amplifying mRNA approach for our LUNAR-FLU program.
+A clinical candidate containing mRNA based on our STARR[TM] platform is expected to be identified by the year end and a Clinical Trial Application is anticipated to be filed in 2023. - LUNAR-OTC/ARCT-810 Our rare disease program for ornithine transcarbamylase (OTC) deficiency is continuing to advance.
+With the improvement of the COVID-19 scenario, there was a significant uptick in recruitment and enrollment activity for the Phase 1b ascending-dose study of ARCT-810 in 12 adults with OTC deficiency.
+Dosing of the first and second cohorts (0.2 mg/kg and 0.3 mg/kg) have completed, and the Safety Review Committee has recently approved dose escalation to the third cohort (0.4 mg/kg).
+In addition, health authorities in the UK, Belgium and Spain have approved a randomized, double-blind, placebo-controlled, nested single and multiple ascending dose Phase 2 study of ARCT-810 in 24 adolescent and adult patients with OTC-deficiency.
+We have identified several dozens of patients in pre-screening, with the goal of obtaining interim proof-of-concept data by year end.
+On July 18, 2022, Orphan Drug Designation in the EU was granted by the European Commission based on the a positive opinion issued by the EMA. - LUNAR-CF/ARCT-032 In our preclinical program for cystic fibrosis, which is being supported in part by the Cystic Fibrosis Foundation, nonclinical and preclinical studies have led to the identification of a Preclinical Candidate and nebulizer system that should allow this product to be advanced into clinical development.
+We expect to file an application for a first-in-human study for ARCT-032, our mRNA therapeutic candidate for CF, in 2022.